 The commission also works alongside other regulatory bodies such as the Financial Services Regulatory Commission of Antigua and Barbuda.
 Other regulatory bodies include the Lotteries and Gaming Authority of Malta which is intended to stream line the online licensing process.
 The Kahnawake Gaming Commission has enjoyed close relationships with these particular bodies since 2005 and 2006 respectively.

 It is always a good idea to do your homework when it comes to choosing an online casino to play at.
 Find out all you can about the online casinos licensing and that it can actually legally operate in your territory or country.
 One of the reasons for this is to protect yourself and have some legal recourse in the event of fraud or suspected illegal activities such as money laundering.

 If you are not quite sure how to go about doing the necessary research to ensure that an online casino that you are interested in is above board and legal, don’t worry!
-We’ve taken the headache out of research and you can use any of our recommended online casinos for Canadians in complete confidence.
+We’ve taken the headache out of research and you can use any of our Canadian online casinos in complete confidence.

 Be aware of illegal online casinos around the world

 Not all countries or territories around the world allow online casinos to operate from them, Canada included.
 It is vitally important that you are aware of where the online casino that you are interested in signing up with operates from.
 Online casinos that operate from any of the territories where they are forbidden are fraudulent and should be avoided at all costs.

 Can Online Casino Winnings be Taxed in Canada?